kyungjae-lee/engineers-notebook/c-programming/using-const-and-volatile-type-qualifiers-together.md

   uint32_t volatile *const pPortAInReg = (uint32_t *)0x40020010; // 'const' to guard the ptr

-  // due to the nature of GPIOx IDR, 'const' can be added to the data part as well uint32_t const volatile * const pPortAInReg = (uint32_t *)0x40020010;
+  // due to the nature of GPIOx IDR, 'const' can be added to the data part as well
+  // this is the general way to declare a pointer pointing to a 'read-only' memory mapped registers uint32_t const volatile * const pPortAInReg = (uint32_t *)0x40020010;
   ```